 8. Druid Hills

 Druid Hills benefits from a strong educational environment.
-Having Emory and the CDC nearby increases not just jobs but also security.
+Having Emory university and the CDC nearby increases not just jobs but also security.
 Campus police and a close-knit residential community work together to maintain this area as one of the safest neighborhoods in Atlanta, GA.
 Historic residences, parks, and peaceful streets are its features.

 9. Grant Park